unixmonkey/letterpress/README.md

   # start a new game from scratch and play against the computer
   ruby lib/letterpress.rb

+  # start up a new game using the [Gosu](https://www.libgosu.org/) Ruby game engine (warning, still needs a lot of work)
+  ruby lib/gosu.rb

 Limitations:

 If a letter can be chosen from many places on the board, it will pick the one that would